tsduck/tsduck/README.md

 - Use specialized hardware such as cheap DVB tuners (USB, PCI) or professional Dektec devices.
 - Re-route transport streams to other applications.
 - Emulate a CAS head-end using DVB SimulCrypt interfaces to ECMG or EMMG.
-- Extract specific encapsulated data (Teletext, T2-MI, SCTE 35 cues).
+- Extract specific encapsulated data (Teletext, MPE, T2-MI, SCTE 35 cues).
 - And more...

 TSDuck is developed in C++ in a modular architecture.
 It is easy to extend